This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Protest and provision can coexist.

-The Kingdom way has always been:
+The Kingdom way has always been simple:

 Move in truth.